PolinaSavelyeva/ImageProcessing/docsSrc/Explanations/Background.md

 # Background

 Here's a core concept and reasons why this exists at a deeper level.
+CHECK